 Governments in the U.S., including public school boards, are required to remain neutral on religious matters.
 This means that:

 Posting the Ten Commandments clearly promotes the main Abrahamic religions -- Judaism, Christianity and Islam.
-By requiring religious services on Saturday and threatening people if they do not worship Yahweh, the Commandments denigrate the remaining world religions which are followed by about half of the human population.
+By requiring religious services on Saturday and threatening people if they do not worship Yahweh, the Commandments denigrate the remaining world religions which are followed by slightly over half of the human population.
 Thus, to be constitutional, the Ten Commandments cannot be posted on public land in isolation.
 They can only be displayed along with other sets of religious laws in order to meet the first criteria.
 They must be accompanied with secular laws to meet the second criteria.
 That is, they would have to be part of a cultural display.

 During the 1950s and 1960s, the Fraternal Order of Eagles erected as many as 4,000 markers, statues, and monuments featuring the Ten Commandments in public parks, government buildings, etc. Some were involved in the promotion of the 1956 film, The Ten Commandments, and were dedicated with Charlton Heston and Yul Brynner present.
 They played Moses and the unnamed Egyptian Pharaoh in the movie.